 From the immigration legislation in Congress currently to existing programs like Operation Streamline, private prison companies are pursuing the expansion of immigrant detention.
-AFSC's Caroline Isaacs explains some of these policies and how they impact immigrants and people living in border communities.
+Learn more about the dangers of these policies and what AFSC is doing to chart a new path.

 No matter how private companies profit from prisons—detaining immigrants, needlessly expanding capacity, cutting quality—privatizing incarceration puts the pursuit of profits ahead of the needs of taxpayers, prisoners, and prison employees.
 It’s an impractical and immoral move.
 Yet many states and the federal government continue to rely on private companies to manage facilities.